giang6283623/cursor-tip/README.md

 > _"AI is the pen, you are the author."_

+> This is everything I have tried and applied, and only the things that actually worked are included here.
+Always keep your knowledge and experience one step above what AI-generated code produces so you can guide it and work with it.
+Do not reject it completely, but also do not rely on it blindly.

+> It is like moving from digging soil with a hand hoe to being given a power tiller: learn to drive it, control it with your own skills and experience, and get the best results.
+Do not let it drive itself and wreck everything, and do not refuse to use it just to go back to manual labor again.

 ## 🎯 What is Cursor Tips?

 Cursor Tips is a comprehensive, level-based system for mastering AI-enhanced development workflows in the Cursor IDE.
 This guide transforms developers from AI beginners to expert practitioners through structured learning paths, practical tools, and proven methodologies.